MoizAliPi/Pinch_fintech/README.md

 Test project for uploading photo ID documents for mortgage approval.

 ## Installation
 Download the zip file and then use the package manager [npm](https://www.npmjs.com/) to install the dependencies.
-(This will install serverside)
+(This will install server-side)

 ```bash
 npm install
 ```
-go into the client folder to install all react dependencies
+go into the client folder to install all react dependencies (client-side)

 ```bash
 cd client